 Importantly, there will be a minimum of five weeks between each step: four weeks for the data to reflect changes in restrictions followed by seven days’ notice of the restrictions to be eased.
 This will give adequate time to assess the impact of each step and reduce the risk of having to re-impose restrictions at a later date.

-Step Two Assessment: The four tests are currently being met so the second step will proceed from 12 April.
+Step Three Assessment: The four tests are currently being met so the third step will proceed from 17 May.

 In the Prime Minister's statement on Monday 5 April 2021, he stated: